Supported Robots

 Rooting is relatively easy.
 Usage of the Dreame Breakout PCB is highly recommended.
 All warranty seals stay intact.

-On my test machine, the miio cloudKey was only stored in secure storage which broke cloud communication with Valetudo.
+On this robot, the miio cloudKey seems to only be stored in secure storage which broke cloud communication with Valetudo.
 Here’s a one-liner to fix that: mount -o remount,rw /mnt/private && printf "%s" "$(dreame_release.na -c 7 | awk -F' = ' '/MI_KEY/{print $2}')" > "/mnt/private/ULI/factory/key.txt" && mount -o remount,ro /mnt/private

 Details